Indolestes alleni

 commonly known as a small reedling.

 It is found across northern Australia where it inhabits lagoons, ponds and swamps.

 Indolestes alleni is a medium-sized, dull-coloured damselfly.
 The male superior anal appendages are forcipate.

+Etymology

+The genus name Indolestes combines the Latin Indus ("India") with Lestes, a genus name derived from the Greek λῃστής (lēstēs, "robber").
+Original members of this genus were from India.

+In 1913, Robin Tillyard named this species alleni, an eponym honouring E. Allen of Cairns, Queensland, who collected the original specimen.